Rain Delays England-New Zealand 1st Test - UrduPoint

 This match marks the return of spectators to international cricket in England after last season's fixtures were all played behind closed doors because of coronavirus restrictions.

+The second Test is due to take place at Birmingham's Edgbaston from June 10-14.

-It is the first of a two-match series, with New Zealand then remaining in England to face India in the inaugural World Test Championship final at Hampshire's Ageas Bowl headquarters.
+New Zealand will then remain in England to face India in the inaugural World Test Championship final at Hampshire's Ageas Bowl.